FrancesHitchcock/Connect4Game/README.md

 - Data attributes
 - The ternary operator
 - Template literals
+- setTimeout()
 - Devising the logic to check systematically for a winning line and to check whether a "stack" is full.

 The game is designed to be played on a computer screen.
-It is not designed to be responsive and is not suitable for mobile phones.
+It has limited responsiveness and is not suitable for mobile phones.

 Frances Hitchcock, 15 January 2023